awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 To increase the storage for a DB instance, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) command\.
 Set the following parameters:
 + `--allocated-storage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
 + `--apply-immediately` – Use `--apply-immediately` to initiate conversion immediately, or `--no-apply-immediately` \(the default\) to apply the conversion during the next maintenance window\.
 An immediate outage occurs when the conversion is applied\.
-For more information about storage, see [DB instance storage](CHAP_Storage.md)\.
+For more information about storage, see [DB Instance Storage](CHAP_Storage.md)\.

 ### API<a name="w4aac15c73b9c15b5"></a>